arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 The pre-requisites for this attack are the following:

-1. A user with "Don't require Kerberos pre-authentication set
+1. A user with "Don't require Kerberos pre-authentication" set
 2. A service to target for the attack
 3. AS-REQ to obtain a ticket for that service